Standards for the Practice of Art History

 The following standard by CAA provides guidance in this area:

-Likewise, the “Intellectual Property and the Arts” page of the CAA website contains germane advice in this area, as well as references to pertinent documents and resources that define United States copyright law.
+The “Intellectual Property and the Arts” page of the CAA website contains germane advice in this area, as well as references to pertinent documents and resources that define United States copyright law.

 Other academic professional organizations have produced guides on this topic, as well: